kevindoubleu/Golang-Algo-DS/challenges/README.md

 also
 - if the length of list is even, there'd be 2 items in the middle, we'll return the first one (the one closer to the list's head)

 prerequisite(s):
 - singly linked list
+- doubly linked list

+## 4. Linked List Loops

+determine if a loop in a singly linked list exists or not

+prerequisite(s):
+- singly linked list